HPSCTerrSys/TSMP_WorkflowGettingStarted/README.md

 Monitoring
 - About 10min wall clock time per month.
-- Use `gpicview` to check monitoring png files on HPC front nodes.
+- Use `gpicview` or `display` to check monitoring png files on HPC front nodes.

 Finalisation
 - About 10min wall clock time per month